Steffy Forrester: Relationship with Finn

 Months later, Steffy ends up pregnant.
 Due to a drunken one-night stand with ex-husband Liam, Steffy is unaware of whether he or Finn fathered her child.
 Despite the betrayal, Finn vows to stand by Steffy regardless of the baby's paternity.
 On Finn's extensive and gracious support, Wood asserts that "Steffy has really fallen for Finn.
 She sees the breadth of the great human that he is."
 Wood continues to express that Steffy recognizes she "has feelings for someone for the first time since Liam.
 She wants a future with Finn.
 I think they are a good fit."
 The father is eventually confirmed to be Finn, after a paternity switch orchestrated by Vinny Walker (Joe LoCicero) had originally and falsely claimed Liam as the father of the child.
 With the celebratory news of Finn being revealed as the biological father, the pair get engaged.
 They later welcome their son, Hayes Finnegan (Samantha Worden), at home via a water birth.
 Prior to their nuptials, Steffy meets Finn's adoptive parents, Jack (Ted King) and Li Finnegan (Naomi Matsuda).

 Billed as the "Wedding of the Year", the duo later exchange vows and marry at the Forrester family mansion, in front of their family and friends.

 At the wedding reception, Finn learns that he is the long-lost son of the nefarious villainess Sheila Carter (Kimberlin Brown), creating both some palpable angst between Steffy and Finn and tense new rivalry between Sheila and Steffy, as Finn becomes torn between his wife and curiosity of knowing his biological mother.
-It is later divulged that Jack and Sheila had conceived Finn due to their an extramarital affair and that Jack had conned his wife to adopt his own biological son in order to keep his affair secret.
+It is later divulged that Jack and Sheila had conceived Finn due to their extramarital affair and that Jack had conned his wife to adopt his own biological son in order to keep his affair secret.
 Steffy shows immense support to her husband, as Finn struggles to come to terms with his father's deception, bonding the two deeper in their marriage.
 In March 2022, Wood spoke to Soaps.com on the differences between the relationships between Steffy and Liam, and Steffy and Finn, and she stated that, for her character, "Finn brought out her softer, flirtatious side where as with Liam, things are usually a little more dark and twisted."